La Vuelta (Tour of Spain)

 It commenced on Saturday 24th August in Vilanova de Arousa, Galicia.
 The cyclists headed down the eastern side of the country, through the provinces of Salamanca, Cáceres and Badajoz, before arriving in Sevilla for three stages in the region of Andalucia (see below).
 The riders then flew north as the course takes them through Zaragoza and Catalonia.
 After two stages through Andorra and France via the Pyrenees, the route re-entered Spain to continue into Aragon, La Rioja and Burgos.
 Stages 19 and 20 took place in Cantabria and Asturias before the teams headed to Madrid for the 21st and final stage on September 15th.

-This years race featured three stages in the region of Andalucia:
+2013 race featured three stages in Andalucia:

 - Stage 7 (Friday 30 August): Almendralejo > Mairena de Aljarafe